-If you’re planning a diy fire pit project here is our 11 point checklist.
-Building a diy gas fire pit is not complicated, but make sure you’ve got the following points covered.
+If you’re planning a DIY fire pit project, here is our 11-point checklist.
+Building a DIY gas fire pit is not complicated, but make sure you have the following points covered and questions answered.

-- Is my Fire Pit Burner Rating Compatible with my Gas Supply?
+3. Is my Fire Pit Burner Compatible with my Gas Supply?

 Is My Fire Pit Project Subject to Local Codes?